2025 Bond

 Option 2: Propose a millage increase in line with other neighboring districts.
 This would allow us to expand upon Option #01 (above) and include significant renovations at the High School, as well as some of our athletic facilities.
 The impact of this property tax increase would be approximately $11.00 per month per $100,000 of taxable value of your home.

-Bond Committee Update - February 10, 2025 - This video includes an overview of school financing, research that has been done, district needs assessments that have been conducted and various options being considered for a potential bond offering in November of 2025.
-(Due to the detailed nature of this presentation, it is best viewed on a desktop device.)
+Bond Committee Update Presentation- February 10, 2025 - This presentation includes an overview of school financing, research, district needs assessments and various options being considered for a potential bond offering in November 2025.